How to apply for a job at CVS (+Top tips to stand out from other candidates)

 Once you have an account with CVS, you can use it to apply to several different open roles throughout the company.

-If you’re starting your CVS application on the CVS website, select the “Apply” button in the top right-hand corner of the listing to get started.
+If you’re starting your CVS application on the CVS website, select the position you’d like to apply for and click the “Apply” button above the job description.

-In order to create a CVS account, you’ll need basic information like your name, email, and phone number.
-You’ll also need to select the role that interests you.
+To create a CVS account, you’ll need basic information like your name, email, and phone number.
+You’ll also need to select a role that interests you.

-Next, you’ll be directed to the relevant CVS job application, CVS pharmacy application, or CVS health application for CVS Health jobs, depending on the role you selected.
+Next, you’ll be directed to the relevant CVS job application, CVS pharmacy application, or CVS health application for health jobs, depending on the role you selected.

-The application takes about 30 minutes to complete.
+The application will take you about 30 minutes to complete.
 Let’s walk through the major sections.

 First, you’ll need to upload a resume.
 Your resume should include any relevant work experience, skills, education, and references.